rverst/go-miab/README.md

 * Create e-mail aliases
 * Delete e-mail aliases

+There is also a small tool to update a custom DNS address record regularly.
+I use this tool, running in a docker container on my NAS, to update my address record (changing IP's) at home.
+This tool was the occasion to write go-miab at all :-).

 ## Installation

 ### Binary Release

-Download a binary release from the [release page](github.com/rverst/go-miab/releases).
+Download a binary release from the [release page](https://github.com/rverst/go-miab/releases).

 ### Go